Ezequiel Tovar Player Props: Rockies vs. Yankees

 - Tovar has 20 doubles, two triples, nine home runs and 13 walks while hitting .260.

-- He has homered in nine games this season (10.7%), homering in 2.8% of his plate appearances.
+- He has homered in 10.6% of his games this season, and 2.8% of his trips to the plate.

-- Tovar has driven home a run in 31 games this year (36.9%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on three occasions..
+- In 37.6% of his games this year, Tovar has driven in at least one run.
+In 10 of those games (11.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- In 37 of 85 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.